-South African-born Nick Compton is a former England International cricketer (2012 – 2016) and grandson of one of England’s greatest batsmen Denis Compton.
-20 years of professional cricket and travel awakened some hidden instincts in me.
+I am Nick Compton, South African-born former England International cricketer (2012 – 2016) and grandson of one of England’s greatest batsmen Denis Compton.
+Twenty years of professional cricket and travel awakened some hidden instincts in me.

 Off the pitch I found myself responding to the cultures of less privileged societies; their openness, tolerance and generosity.
 Through photography, I found an outlet to another personality within me, one perhaps hidden by the intensity of sporting competitiveness and suburban life.